circonus-labs/nad/README.md

 ---

 You'll notice above we actually did a "make" before we linked thing up.
 Why?
-For smartos, aggcpu.elf is a compiled binary (as calculating aggregate CPU info is expensive using "the UNIX way").
+For illumos, aggcpu.elf is a compiled binary (as calculating aggregate CPU info is expensive using "the UNIX way").
 The make will compile an d link any plugins that need compiling and linking.
 We don't build this on install because we're lazy and think it is a tad